No Chance Of Democrats Pulling Off A 2020 Election Win ‘Legitimately’ According To Trump

 “The Democrats in Congress yesterday were vicious and totally showed their cards for everyone to see.
 When the Republicans had the Majority they never acted with such hatred and scorn!
 The Dems are trying to win an election in 2020 that they know they cannot legitimately win!”

-The President went on to discuss his opinions regarding the state our nation would be in had he not beat out his democratic rival Hillary Clinton in the 2016 election.
-He claimed that the United States would likely be suffering from a depression currently if another democrat had been brought into office.
-In fact, he believes he has spent much of his presidency cleaning up the mess left behind by the Obama Administration in terms of the economy.
+The president went on to discuss his opinions regarding the state our nation would be in had he not beat out his democratic rival Hillary Clinton in the 2016 election.
+He claimed that the United States would likely be suffering from a depression currently if another Democrat had been brought into office.
+In fact, he believes he has spent much of his presidency cleaning up the mess left behind by the Obama administration in terms of the economy.

 Matthew Whitaker headed to Trump's D.C. hotel after his appearance before the Judiciary Committee. https://t.co/1RJviY2PlH